-The Group is committed to ensuring compliance with the Code of Corporate Governance issued by the Monetary Authority of Singapore dated 6 August 2018 and amended on 11 January 2023 (the "Code") and the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST Listing Manual" or "SGX-ST Listing Rules").
+The Group is committed to ensuring compliance with the Code of Corporate Governance issued by the Monetary Authority of Singapore dated 6 August 2018, as amended on 11 January 2023 (the "Code") and the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST Listing Manual" or "SGX-ST Listing Rules").
 It has put in place policies, structures and mechanisms to ensure compliance with the relevant legislative and regulatory requirements to establish a high-performing organisation with a culture of strong moral standard and consistent value system.
 The Group has adopted a Code of Business Conduct, which sets out the principles and policies upon which the Group's businesses are to be conducted, and has implemented a Whistleblowing Policy which provides a mechanism for employees and external parties to raise concerns about possible improprieties in financial reporting or other improper business conduct, whilst maintaining confidentiality of the identity of whistleblowers and protecting them from reprisal within the limits of the law.

-This report sets out the corporate governance practices that were in place during the Financial Year ended 31 December 2023 ("FY2023"), with specific references to the Code.
-For FY2023, we are pleased to report that the Group complied in all material aspects with the Code.
+This report sets out the corporate governance practices that were in place during the Financial Year ended 31 December 2024 ("FY2024").
+The Group has fully complied with the Code in FY2024.

-1. BOARD MATTERS
+1. Board Matters